immerjs/immer/readme.md

 1. Don't redefine draft like, `draft = myCoolNewState`.
 Instead, either modify the `draft` or return a new state.
 See [Returning data from producers](#returning-data-from-producers).
 1. Immer assumes your state to be a unidirectional tree.
 That is, no object should appear twice in the tree, and there should be no circular references.
-1. Class instances are not, and will not supported first-class supported.
+1. Class instances are not, and will not have first-class support.
 Read [here](https://github.com/mweststrate/immer/issues/155#issuecomment-407725592) why classes are a conceptual mismatch (and technically extremely challenging)
 1. For example, working with `Date` objects is no problem, just make sure you never modify them (by using methods like `setYear` on an existing instance).
 Instead, always create fresh `Date` instances.
 Which is probably what you were unconsciously doing already.
 1. Since Immer uses proxies, reading huge amounts of data from state comes with an overhead (especially in the ES5 implementation).
 If this ever becomes an issue (measure before you optimize!), do the current state analysis before entering the producer function or read from the `currentState` rather than the `draftState`.
-Also realize that immer is opt-in everywhere, so it is perfectly fine to manually write super performance critical reducers, and use immer for all the normal ones.
+Also, realize that immer is opt-in everywhere, so it is perfectly fine to manually write super performance critical reducers, and use immer for all the normal ones.
 Also note that `original` can be used to get the original state of an object, which is cheaper to read.
 1. Some debuggers (at least Node 6 is known) have trouble debugging when Proxies are in play.
 Node 8 is known to work correctly.
 1. Always try to pull `produce` 'up', for example `for (let x of y) produce(base, d => d.push(x))` is exponentially slower than `produce(base, d => { for (let x of y) d.push(x)})`
-1. It is possible to return values from producers, except, it is not possible to return `undefined` that way, as it is indistiguishable from not updating the draft at all!
+1. It is possible to return values from producers, except, it is not possible to return `undefined` that way, as it is indistinguishable from not updating the draft at all!
 If you want to replace the draft with `undefined`, just return `nothing` from the producer.
-1. Immer does not support built in data-structures like `Map` and `Set`.
+1. Immer does not support built-in data-structures like `Map` and `Set`.
 However, it is fine to just immutably "update"  them yourself but still leverage immer wherever possible:

 ```javascript
 const state = {